LAL-project/small-tests/instructions/compilation-tests-windows.md

 	$ git clone git@github.com:LAL-project/linear-arrangement-library.git
 	$ cd linear-arrangement-library

 Then, we choose one of the branches we want to test.
-In this branch (`master`) we should use
+In this branch (`23.01`) we should use

-	$ git checkout master
+	$ git checkout 23.01

 The library has to be compiled into two subdirectories within `linear-arrangement-library`.
 These two directories have to be called `lal-release` and `lal-debug` and will contain, respectively, the release and debug compilations.